jhemberger/2018-microcolony-experiments/EXP_NOTES.md

 **1/17:** Calculated time to first drones and ran stats on that.
 Also calculated worker mortality and ran stats.
 Need to do a RM ANOVA though to see if worker mortality spikes during dirth periods.

 **1/31:** Calculate amount of pollen to produce a drone (on avg) as well as proportion of food consumed per treatment for each pollen and nectar - NEED TO RE-RUN `mc3.feed.df` AS I FOUND RECORDING ERROR.
 DO AFTER MEETING AND RE-CHECK ALL RECORDINGS.

+**2/1:** Efficiency of conversion or correction factor for mass gain.
+Control mass loss of water in pollen?
+Why don't we see same pattern with pollen consumption as weight gain - conversion issues?
+Need to figure out way to explain this.
+RM ANOVA for pollen/nectar consumption for R2/R3 - accounting for colony.
+Double check time to maturity - double of round 2 - doesn't seem quite right...

+All 3 rounds - Summary stats table for all 3 rounds.
+Total mass, brood mass, number of drones produced, worker mortality, avg. food provided and consumption.

+4-5 figs for MS

+Basic and Applied Ecology?
+Ecosphere?

+Supp Material:
+- Treatment design and feed schedule,

+Dropped from analysis (did not initiate):
+- Round 1: 2.4
+- Round 2: 1.4
+- Round 3: 2.7

+**2/2:** To do for the next week while Claudio is out:
+- [x] Refactor cleanup code for all 3 rounds.
+- [x] Re-run all cleanup from scratch to ensure that results are consistent.
+- [ ] Re-analyze rounds 1-2, first analysis for round 3.
+RM ANOVA/ANOVA for pollen/nectar
+- [ ] Select 4-5 figures for manuscript
+- [ ] Create summary stats table for all rounds/treatments - with significant differences indicated